mrmaheshrajput/mrmaheshrajput.github.io/README.md

 **Duration: Feb 2022 -- Present**

--   Developed an online recommendation system on streaming data using Amazon Kinesis Data Streams and Sagemaker.
-This replaced the previous batch recommendation system.

--   Built and productionized a post-event standard report that generates standard event-related statistics using Amazon ECS.

--   Initiated a project to generate data insights using NLP (similar to AWS QuickSight Q) to meet the constant demand for ad-hoc reports.

 ## Freelance ML/AI Solution Provider

 **Duration: Feb 21 -- Feb 2022**

--   Built and deployed a daily activity recommendation system for a mental wellbeing startup.

--   Developed a ticket classification model to automatically assign support tickets to the relevant department, eliminating the need for manual work.

--   Designed and developed end-to-end ML solutions across diverse industries, deploying them using Heroku and AWS Lambda, reducing costs and optimizing time for business growth.

 ## Data Scientist -- Amrit College

 **Duration: June 19 -- Feb 2021**

--   Built and deployed a student management portal using Python, Django, and PostgreSQL, following agile methodology.

--   Analyzed historical data to identify profitable geographical regions.

--   Created a dashboard using Plotly to help the leadership quantify the impact of various marketing activities.

 ## Technical Consultant -- Prêt-fab

 **Duration: June 2017 -- June 2019**

--   Led the development of an Enterprise Resource Planning (ERP) web application and a design and presentation tool called \'Design Desk\' using PHP and MySQL.

--   These tools contributed to a 38% increase in the company\'s revenue for FY 18-19.

--   Oversaw the daily operations of the tech team and digital marketing team, distributing workload accordingly.

--   Provided recommendations for long-term technology approaches to optimize operations and delivery.

 ## Startup Owner -- FFINITY

 **Duration: Apr 2016 -- June 2017**

--   Founded FFINITY with the mission to provide cost-effective solutions to meet the diverse needs of customers.

--   Successfully developed and delivered various web applications for clients, including documentation handling, customer management, catalogue management, and more, in collaboration with a team of mobile app developers, web developers, content writers, and digital marketing executives.

--   Received positive feedback from clients for delivering high-quality solutions within budget and on schedule.